vinci-proxy/all/README.md

 ## Set up

-Clone all the repositories:
+Clone all the package's repositories (only missing repositories will be cloned):
 ```bash
 $ make clone
 ```

-Setup packages symlinks in $GOPATH (optional):
+Create symlinks in $GOPATH (optional):
 ```bash
 $ make link
 ```